-Informational Note: The calculation of payload size should allow for the 20 byte IP protocol overhead, the 8 byte UDP overhead, and any VPN/IPSec or other IP protocol overhead that may be in use.
+Note: The calculation of payload size should allow for the 20 byte IP protocol overhead, the 8 byte UDP overhead, and any VPN/IPSec or other IP protocol overhead that may be in use.
+Fragmented IP/UDP packets would not contain the port number in every fragment.
+For the eCM classifiers to successfully filter fragments by port, the filters would have to be stateful filters; a complication to be avoided.
+Annex D was added to provide for the orderly segmentation of MPEG tables by the DSG Server.

 A DSG Server that produces an industry-standard data stream among those listed in Table 5-2 MUST NOT include in this stream any data other than that allowed by the indicated standard.
 The DSG Server MUST emit the data stream such that a DSG Rule and its optional Classifiers can distinctly describe a tunnel containing only this stream.
-For instance, distinct UDP port numbers or distinct destination IP addresses, sometimes in combination with source IP addresses, are adequate to distinguish streams.4
+For instance, distinct UDP port numbers or distinct destination IP addresses, sometimes in combination with source IP addresses, are adequate to distinguish streams.